jt14den/better-research-software/episodes/06-code-correctness.md

     ...
 ```

-You may notice that our conversion code is wrong - the minutes component should have been divided by 60 and not 6.
+You may notice that we have introduced a bug in one of the earlier episodes when we refactored the code - the minutes component should have been divided by 60 and not 6.

+This is quite *critical* - our code was running (seemingly) OK (i.e. it did not fail) and was producing the graph which we
+could not tell was wrong just by looking at it as this was a subtle bug.
-We were able to spot this tiny bug **only by testing our code** (note that just by looking at the result graph there
+We were only able to uncover this bug **by properly testing our code**.
-is not way to spot incorrect results).

 Let's fix the problematic line and rerun out tests.